Skip to content

 When implementing your script's onStart, execute, or onFinish methods, you can access the User Interaction component through the provided ComponentProvider.

-fun execute(provider: ComponentProvider) {
+suspend fun execute(provider: ComponentProvider) {

 val userInteraction = provider.userInteraction()

-val urlResponse = userInteraction.showUrl("Login Page", "https://example.com/login") {
+val urlResponse = userInteraction.showUrl("Login Page", "https://example.com/login") { request ->

-it.url.contains("success") // Terminates when URL contains "success"
+request.url.contains("success") // Terminates when URL contains "success"

 }